TheRealToxicDev/Special-Chars-Blocker-FiveM/README.md

 # Special-Chars-Blocker-FiveM
-Just a simple resource to block players from joining who Special Characters / Injectors in their steam name
+Just a simple resource to block players from joining who have Special Characters / Injectors in their steam name

 ---